cesarvr/blog/content/post/self-deploy.md

 image: https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/static/logo/js.png
 ---

-A few days ago I was watching [tech talk](https://www.youtube.com/watch?v=XPC-hFL-4lU) given by [Kelsey Hightower](https://twitter.com/kelseyhightower) with the title "Self Deploying Kubernetes Applications", the talk has over a year now but it was very interesting.

-In this talk he was showcasing a typical [Golang](https://golang.org) server program, which at first seems like a typical *hello world* echo server, but then for my surprise he edit the source code, added a library and runs the program again which runs but this time it gets *magically deployed* into a Kubernetes cluster.
+Few days ago I was watching a [tech talk](https://www.youtube.com/watch?v=XPC-hFL-4lU) given by [Kelsey Hightower](https://twitter.com/kelseyhightower) with the title “Self Deploying Kubernetes Applications”, the talk is a bit old now (over a year), but I though is still interesting, so in this talk he was showcasing a [Golang](https://golang.org) HTTP server program, which at first seems like a typical hello world echo server, nothing special, but then he adds a new library and executes the program again, this time the program is magically running in the cloud as if Kubernetes was just an extension of his laptop OS.

 <!--more-->

-The cool thing is that all the complexity behind that magic trick is hidden behind a simple interface (a simple module) freeing the developer from understanding Kubernetes idiosyncrasies.
-When I finish the video, I was convince that I have to write my own self-deployment mechanism, but it have to be for OpenShift because I'm not familiar *yet* with Google Cloud Kubernetes and this self-deploy mechanism will work with *one of my favorite* language *JavaScript*.
+I think this is how developing cloud applications should be, instead of copy/pasting/modifying configuration files or entering complex commands, things should be as simple as to write a program, pass a flag as arguments indicating we want our snowflake running in the cloud.

+Inspired by this I decided to write module that magically handle this, and to make it in a reasonable amount of time I used technology I'm familiar with like *JavaScript/Node.JS* and *OpenShift* (Red Hat Kubernetes) to handle the compute nodes.
+The objective, is that by including this module in your Node.JS your program can execute in your laptop OS or *OpenShift OS*.

 ### Simple HTTP Server

-So let's write and deploy a simple Node.JS HTTP server:
+The best way to explain this is be seeing it working, so let's start by writing a simple web server:

 ```js
 let count = 0